24 HOURS IN... BERLIN

 Passport and toothbrush in hand, you have 24 hours to do as much Berlin as you can physically handle.
 You’ll never get around EVERYTHING (without a suitcase full of ritalin), but here’s our guide for how to do 24 hours in Berlin…

-11 am First stop - Blaues Band for a cheap and tasty brunch.
+11 am First stop - Café Fleuryfor a cheap and tasty brunch.

 That 6am Pret feels like a million years ago and you've got a BIG day ahead.
-Just North of Alexanderplatz, this place does smorgasbord platters of meats and cheeses for you to chomp.
+Right by Rosenthaler Platz, get that good german bread with french meats and cheeses, vegetarian spreads or even smoked salmon.